 Extortion, blackmail, data leakage, targeted spearphishing.

-Your organization’s leadership are not only prime targets for cyber attackers but also a principal attack vector themselves.
-Defending your executive team, both online and physically requires a new approach: acting and thinking like “the bad guys.”
+Your organization's leadership are not only prime targets for cyber attackers but also a principal attack vector themselves.
+Defending your executive team, both online from cyber attacks and physical attacks requires a new approach: acting and thinking like "the bad guys.”

 Cybercriminals constantly try to find and distribute sensitive information about these high-profile, high-net-worth individuals.
 When they’re familiar with someone’s name, likeness and personal web presence, bad actors can sell information about the super-wealthy, or use it against them in digital attacks.
 These digital invasions can also translate into disturbing real-world attacks: since 2013, 78,617 firms have been scammed out of more than $12 billion.
 The bad guys only had to exploit the financial executives at these companies to make it happen.
 So-called spearphishing and whaling attacks are two ways to do it.

 A spearphishing cyber attack is a maneuver that targets employees with sensitive information via email.
 The threat actor pretends to be an executive, and often fools the employee.
 This is because the hacker has more information about the CEO than anyone should, and can, therefore, impersonate them convincingly.

 This makes it easy to fool employees into sending sensitive information to someone who claims to be legit but is actually a malicious actor.
 In 2016, a Seagate employee emailed income tax data for several employees to a hacker, exposing thousands of people's personal data to a third party.